Aileynby History, Family Crest & Coats of Arms

 Early Origins of the Aileynby family

-The surname Aileynby was first found in Cumberland
+The surname Aileynby was first found in Cumberland, where they held a family seat from ancient times.

 Early History of the Aileynby family